MuhammadTalha011/CognoRise-Infotech/Task-03 To-Do List/README.md

 - **CSS3**: Styling, using Flexbox for a responsive layout.
 - **JavaScript**: To handle interactivity such as adding tasks, filtering, and resetting inputs.
 - **Google Fonts**: 'Roboto' font family for a clean and modern look.

-## Contributing

-If you wish to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (e.g., `git checkout -b feature-branch`).
-3. Make your changes and commit them (e.g., `git commit -m 'Added new feature'`).
-4. Push your changes to the branch (e.g., `git push origin feature-branch`).
-5. Open a pull request.

 ## License